-i) Construction of a new water treatment plant (where one does not presently exist) or expansion of an existing plant ii) Rehabilitation and/or upgrade of the water treatment plant
+i) Construction of a new water treatment plant (where one does not presently exist) or expansion of an existing plant

 New water treatment facilities or water treatment plant expansions are limited to 20 points unless a need for best available technology is demonstrated based on raw or finished water quality or other extenuating circumstances.
 Additional points may be applied under B, C, or D for such cases.